drcjar/ipfjes-thesis/source/14_chapter_6.md

 8% of cases apparently meet the Helsinki criteria for a diagnosis of asbestosis.[@Wolff2015] This criterion has been criticised for failing to reflect the linear dose-response relationship, and lack of threshold, observed in the published literature.[@Stayner1997][@Hein2007][@Baur2016] Strictly, IPF is a diagnosis of exclusion that should not be made until exposures to asbestos, and other known causes of fibrosis, have been excluded.[@Raghu2011][@Baur2016] Taken to its logical conclusion this line of argument may result in no diagnoses of IPF in the UK since asbestos exposure is ubiquitous; the average asbestos lung burden in men and women without occupational asbestos exposure was recently measured at approximately 1 fibre/mg of lung tissue.[@Gilham2018] In IPFJES the population attributable fraction (PAF) calculated using the adjusted, non-significant, odds ratio (OR) for ever exposed and proportion of cases ever exposed (pc) and the equation: PAF = pc(OR − 1)/OR[@Blanc2019] is about 5%.

 Of note asbestosis is not necessarily fatal[@Doll1985] and may not even be symptomatic since diagnostic criteria require evidence of scarring of the lungs and evidence of asbestos exposure but not the presence of symptoms.[@Wolff2015] In this context a cut off below which exposure is unlikely to cause significant morbidity or mortality seems reasonable.
-Intriguingly our results support the concept of asbestos exposure being associated with dyspnoea independent of having IPF and smoking status.
+Intriguingly, our results support the concept of asbestos exposure being associated with dyspnoea independent of having IPF and smoking.

-In epidemiological studies the death rate from asbestosis and prevalence of signs and symptoms to it are both higher in cigarette smokers than non-smokers.[@Doll1985] In mouse studies cigarette smoke and asbestos exposure increase the production of reactive oxygen species that are thought to be important in the pathogenesis of asbestosis.[@Liu2013] Asbestos fibres activates Nalp3 inflammasomes and cigarette smoke is thought to attenuate the innate immune response to asbestos through Nalp3 inflammasome suppression.[@Morris2015] This is compatible with our observation of an interaction between asbestos exposure, as measured by ever having a job at medium or high risk for asbestos exposure, and ever having smoked on IPF risk, OR 1.9 (95%CI 1.03-3.36, p=0.04).
+In epidemiological studies the death rate from asbestosis and prevalence of signs and symptoms to it are both higher in cigarette smokers than non-smokers.[@Doll1985] In mouse studies cigarette smoke and asbestos exposure increase the production of reactive oxygen species that are thought to be important in the pathogenesis of asbestosis.[@Liu2013] Asbestos fibres activates NLRP3 inflammasome.[@Morris2015] This is compatible with our observation of an interaction between asbestos exposure, as measured by ever having a job at medium or high risk for asbestos exposure, and ever having smoked on IPF risk, OR 1.9 (95%CI 1.03-3.36, p=0.04).

+I found evidence supporting an interaction between ever smoking and ever having a high or medium risk asbestos exposure job, OR 4.6 (95%CI 1.5-14, p=0.01) when stratifying for genotype, see Table nineteen.
+It is known that the minor allele of the MUC5b promotor variant, the strongest IPF risk factor, is associated with markedly increased MUC5b expression and that MUC5b is a dominant constituent of the honeycomb cysts that characterise IPF.[@Seibold2013] It is also known that asbestos exposure activates the NLRP3 inflammasome and results in increased IL-1beta release (as does smoking), and IL-1beta release is a potent stimulus for increased MUC5b expression.[@Dostert2008][@Mossman1998][@Fujisawa2011][@Kuschner1996] This would add to the accumulating evidence for a MUC5b driven pulmonary fibrosis endotype.

 There is a precedent for the importance of genetic susceptibility in the development of disease in response to asbestiform fibre inhalation; specifically germline BAP1 mutations were discovered to be important together with eronite exposure in the Cappodecia mesothelioma epidemic.[@Testa2011][@Emri2017] It is possible that there unmeasured genetic modifiers of asbestos exposure risk the presence, or absence, of which is necessary for the development of disease.

 Despite best efforts it is still theoretically possible that my asbestos exposure measure was insufficiently sensitive.
 Review of all occupational histories by a trained occupational hygeinist blind to the case status of participants would have been desirable but was was prohibitively expensive.
 It is also possible that the underlying data on which to base historic assessments is not detailed enough to permit sufficiently sensitive assessments by any means.

-Asbestosis can have a latency of upwards of 40 years[@Harding2010] and rates have not yet peaked in the UK.[@HSE2019] From 1900 until around 1960 (see Figure 2), when asbestos consumption in the United Kingdom peaked, the United Kingdom had the third highest per capita asbestos consumption in the world with only to the United States and later Australia having higher rates of consumption.[@Allen2017] Our results are likely to generalize well globally where,  with the exception of Brasil, Russian, India, Iran, and China which continue to consume asbestos, consumption has been lower and peaked later.
+Asbestosis can have a latency of upwards of 40 years[@Harding2010] and rates have not yet peaked in the UK.[@HSE2019] From 1900 until around 1960 (see Figure 6.8), when asbestos consumption in the United Kingdom peaked, the United Kingdom had the third highest per capita asbestos consumption in the world with only to the United States and later Australia having higher rates of consumption.[@Allen2017] Our results are likely to generalize well globally where,  with the exception of Brasil, Russian, India, Iran, and China which continue to consume asbestos, consumption has been lower and peaked later.

 ![Global asbestos consumption per capita 1920-2013](source/figures/asbestos_consumption.png){ width=50% }